 Recent modeling of human connectome data suggests that the EDR offers an incomplete account of connectome architecture.
-Specifically, this work indicates that EDR-based models are less accurate in reproducing several topological features of empirical connectomes when compared to models that combine a distance penalty with a preference to form topologically favorable connections, thus more closely capturing the cost-value trade-off implicit in Cajal's laws (5, 28-32).
-In particular, these studies suggest that models combining a distance penalty with a homophilic attachment rule, in which connections are more likely to form between nodes that connect to other similar nodes (28-30, 33), offer better accounts of the empirical data.
+Specifically, this work indicates that EDR-based models are less accurate in reproducing several topological features of empirical connectomes when compared to models that combine a distance penalty with a preference to form topologically favorable connections, thus more closely capturing the cost-value trade-off implicit in Ramón y Cajal's laws (5, 24-28).
+In particular, these studies suggest that models combining a distance penalty with a homophilic attachment rule, in which connections are more likely to form between nodes that connect to other similar nodes (24-26, 29), offer better accounts of the empirical data.
 However, three key considerations, detailed in the following, should be addressed before the homophilic attachment model can be accepted as a parsimonious account of macroscale human connectome topology.

-A first consideration is that the models considered to date have quantified wiring costs at a single, post-natal timepoint, which does not account for the dramatic changes in brain size and geometry that occur during early development, when connections are being formed (34, 35).
-Between 18 weeks gestational age and birth, the brain undergoes an approximately 20-fold expansion in volume (35), which is coupled with substantial increases in the complexity of cortical folding (34).
-Such geometric changes influence distances between regions and may change interregional wiring costs when compared to the adult brain (36, 37), and modeling work has found that capturing the physical growth of biological neural networks is important to predicting their subsequent topology (38, 39).
-The effect of these changes in brain size and shape on model performance has not been considered; indeed, it is possible that even a simple EDR may provide a sufficient model if long-range connections are established early when distances are smaller and wiring costs are lower.
+A first consideration is that the models considered to date have quantified wiring costs at a single, postnatal time point, which does not account for the marked changes in brain size and geometry that occur during early development, when connections are being formed (30, 31).
+Between 18 weeks gestational age (GA) and birth, the brain undergoes an approximately 20-fold expansion in volume (31), which is coupled with substantial increases in the complexity of cortical folding (30).
+Such geometric changes influence distances between regions and may change interregional wiring costs when compared to the adult brain (32, 33), and modeling work has found that capturing the physical growth of biological neural networks is important for predicting their subsequent topology (34, 35).
+The effect of these changes in brain size and shape on model performance has not been considered; it is possible that even a simple EDR may provide an adequate model if long-range connections are established early when distances are smaller and wiring costs are lower.

 A second consideration is that current cost-topology models rely on abstract topological rules for influencing connection probabilities, which can sometimes have an ambiguous physiological interpretation.
 For instance, homophilic attachment based on similarity in connectivity neighborhoods implies that two nodes have knowledge of each other's neighbors when forming a connection.
 It is unclear how such a mechanism would be instantiated in brain development.
-Alternative, physiologically-grounded homophilic processes may offer a more interpretable model.
-For instance, the architectonic type principle, formulated following extensive observations of mammalian tract-tracing data, proposes that regions with similar cytoarchitecture and laminar organization are more likely to be connected to each other (40, 41).
-Similarly, there is growing evidence that similarity in regional transcriptional profiles may also be linked to interregional connectivity (5, 23).
-Whether such physiologically-grounded homophilic attachment rules offer a better account of empirical data than topological homophily has not been evaluated.
+Alternative, physiologically grounded homophilic processes may offer a more interpretable model.
+For instance, the architectonic type principle, formulated following extensive observations of mammalian tract-tracing data, proposes that regions with similar cytoarchitecture and laminar organization are more likely to be connected to each other (36, 37).
+Similarly, there is growing evidence that similarity in regional transcriptional profiles may also be linked to interregional connectivity (5, 21).
+Whether such physiologically grounded homophilic attachment rules offer a better account of empirical data than topological homophily has not been evaluated.

-A final consideration is that the performance of existing models is commonly evaluated with respect to topological properties of the network, while ignoring spatial topography.
-This is an important oversight, as the same topological distribution can be spatially embedded in different ways, and these topographical variations can have functional consequences (42, 43).
+A final consideration is that the performance of existing models is commonly evaluated with respect to topological properties of the network while ignoring spatial topography.
+This is an important oversight, as the same topological distribution can be spatially embedded in different ways, and these topographical variations can have functional consequences (38, 39).
 An adequate model should ideally capture both topological and topographical properties of the empirical data.
-Recent evidence indicates that existing-cost-topology models cannot capture the topography of certain properties, such as the network degree sequence and, by extension, location of connectome hubs, even when model parameters are optimized for this objective (5, 31, 32) (although see also (30)).
+Recent evidence indicates that existing cost-topology models cannot capture the topography of certain properties, such as the network degree sequence and, by extension, location of connectome hubs, even when model parameters are optimized for this objective (5, 27, 28) [but see also (26)].